Where was Frankenstein filmed? The house and all the filming locations

 Signet Library as a ballroom

-The restaurant and dancing scene was filmed at the Signet Library, an elegant neoclassical building on Edinburgh’s Royal Mile.
+The fine dining room and dancing scene were filmed at the Signet Library, an elegant neoassical building on Edinburgh’s Royal Mile.

-Built in the early 19th century for the Society of Writers to His Majesty’s Signet, the library still functions as a legal library while also serving as a venue for events and weddings.
+Built in the early 19th century, the library still functions as a legal library while also serving as a venue for events and weddings.

 Image courtesy of Netflix - Map